Assess servers by using imported data

-- The cost estimation is for running the on-premises servers as IaaS VMs.
-Azure Migrate Server Assessment doesn't consider PaaS or SaaS costs.
+- The cost estimate is for running the on-premises servers as infrastructure-as-a-service (IaaS) VMs.
+Server Assessment doesn't consider platform-as-a-service (PaaS) or software-as-a-service (SaaS) costs.

-You can review monthly storage cost estimates.
-This view shows aggregated storage costs for the assessed group, split over different types of storage disks.
+Review monthly storage-cost estimates.
+This view shows aggregated storage costs for the assessed group, split among different types of storage disks.

-Confidence ratings are not assigned to assessments of servers imported into Azure Migrate Server Assessment using CSV.
+Confidence ratings are not assigned to assessments of servers imported into Server Assessment by using CSV.

 Supported operating system names

 Debian GNU/Linux 5

 Debian GNU/Linux 8

 Novell NetWare 5

 Novell NetWare 6

 Oracle Solaris 10